chat21/chat21-server/README.md

 gets the message and sends it to the recipient's SMTP server (the recipient inbox path) with a */clientadded* action where the recipient itself will receive the message as soon as he connects to RabbitMQ through MQTT.

-## Build
+## Docker Build

 docker build -t chat21/chat21-server:dev .

+docker push chat21/chat21-server:dev

 docker run chat21/chat21-server:dev